yipmunallen/fourth-milestone-project/README.md

     - The links to these features can be found under the user icon dropdown in the navigation bar at all times or under "My Profile"

 ### App Features

+- **Products Page**
+    - Users can select to view specific categories of products from the navigation bar's "SHOP" dropdown link
+    - The "All Products" and Product category pages also contain a dropdown that allow users to sort by:
+        - Name (A-Z)
+        - Name (Z-A)
+        - Price (Low - High)
+        - Price (High - Low)
+        - Recommended
+    - The products page will also show any valid product search results
+    - The number of results showing on the page will be displayed in the top left of the screen
+    - A banner stating the free delviery threshold is at the top of the screen
+    - Each product has the product name and product price under it, and an alternative image of the product shows on hover

+- **Product Details Page**
+    - Users can select to view specific categories of products from the navigation bar's "SHOP" dropdown link
+    - The "All Products" and Product category pages also contain a dropdown that allow users to sort by:
+        - Name (A-Z)
+        - Name (Z-A)
+        - Price (Low - High)
+        - Price (High - Low)
+        - Recommended
+    - The products page will also show any valid product search results
+    - The number of results showing on the page will be displayed in the top left of the screen
+    - A banner stating the free delviery threshold is at the top of the screen
+    - Each product has the product name and product price under it, and an alternative image of the product shows on hover

 ## Architecture